Last updated 11th July 2022

 We can't guarantee that functionality will always be error-free, as such we can't be liable to you or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages arising out of the operation of or inability to operate the website and any other web pages, or any data that may have been accessed by 3rd parties and subsequent results of that, even if you have advised us of the possibilities of such damages.

+We provide services of the utmost quality to our customers, but as with anything, what you pay is what you get.
+The finished product will match the outline provided by the client and will be done to the best of our abilities.
 Like a $1 screw from Bunnings compared to a $100 aeroplane screw, given we're building websites with an open source CMS, a range of 3rd party plugins, we are "assemblers", not providing a completely audited and warrantied solution.
-Naturally it would be a mammoth task to audit and verify the millions of line of code contained in the completed website.
+Naturally it would be a mammoth task to audit and verify the millions of lines of code contained in the completed website.
+It is understood and agreed that we're working in good faith, nearly always using existing solutions as a base to save development time and money, rather than completely custom and audited code.

 Maintenance and Ongoing Support

-Unless the quote states otherwise we are developing the initial theme/website only.
-Once the site is live the contract is deemed fulfilled.
+Unless the quote states otherwise we are developing the initial project or website only.
+Once the site is completed to the original design or specifications the contract is deemed fulfilled.
 There is no ongoing obligation by either party to continue working together, and any site related problems or updates will be invoiced separately.
-It’s the responsibility of the client to keep the site up to date and make regular backups unless we have an active maintenance plan.
-Although we’ll be happy work together again to fix any problems or hacked websites, it is considered a separate project to the original and will quoted separately.
+It's the responsibility of the client to keep the site up to date and make regular backups unless we have an active maintenance plan.
+Although we'll be happy to work together again to fix any problems or hacked websites, it is considered a separate project to the original and will be quoted separately.

 We handle all project communication via email at [email protected]